Zofia Kielan-Jaworowska: Early life and education

+During World War II, together with her family, she helped to hide two Jewish women.

 Career and research

 She was employed by the Institute of Paleobiology of the Polish Academy of Sciences.
 She held a number of functions in professional organizations in Poland and the United States.

 Her work included the study of Devonian and Ordovician trilobites from Central Europe (Poland and Czech Republic), leading several Polish-Mongolian paleontological expeditions to the Gobi Desert, and the discovery of new species of crocodiles, lizards, turtles, dinosaurs (notably Deinocheirus), birds and multituberculates.
 She is the author of the book Hunting for Dinosaurs, and a co-author of the book Mammals from the Age of Dinosaurs.

 Her work was published widely in peer reviewed scientific journals, books and monographs.

 While at the University of Warsaw, she started her master's research.
 This allowed her to join expeditions with other paleontologists and make various contributions.
 Kielan-Jaworowska participated in her first paleontological excavation in 1947 along with a group of researchers from the Museum of Earth and the National Geological Institute.
 The excavations, led by the geologist Jan Czarnocki, took place in Poland's Świętokrzyskie Mountains in exposures of Middle Devonian strata.
 The group's work involved digging for soft rock and rinsing away the sediment, consisting of yellow marl, in running water while using a sieve to collect any fossils that were present.
 Kielan-Jaworowska spent two months with the group and specifically sought trilobite fossils, which became the focus of her master's thesis.
 She returned to specific sites in the Świętokrzyskie Mountains over the next three summers to continue developing her collection, which grew to over one hundred trilobite specimens.

 Kielan-Jaworowska was awarded her master's degree in 1949.
 She had been employed as an assistant in the University of Warsaw's Department of Paleontology since fall 1948.
 She worked there until 1952, teaching classes in paleontology for biology and geology students.